 PAL is, in my opinion, ideally suited for both the expert and the beginner.
-It is friendly; it needs no special editors or loaders; it is superfast, and it coexists with BASIC programs in memory.
+It is friendly; it needs no special editors or loaders; it is superfast, and it coexists with BASIC programs in tures will always be needed, memory.
 It truly eliminates editing and testing headaches.
 And the multiple statements per line option is efficient in more than one way.